Znullptr/PageRankSpark/README.md

 links: the existing pages links in every page.

-After that, we run the google page rank algorithm and sort all the pages scores based on their ranks and save them again into another csv file.(see **psxhax_pages_rank.py**)
+After that, we run the google page rank algorithm and sort all the pages based on their rank scores and save them again into another csv file.(see **psxhax_pages_rank.py**)

 We obtain then the ranked_psxhax_pages.csv file with the following added column: